Sweet California: 2018–2019: Origen and Hits Reloaded

 For a few months, Sweet California were between Miami and Lisbon, writing and recording their fourth album.
-In turn they continued with their "Ladies Tour" throughout the year.
-In September 2018 they released the album's first single "Loca", a pop song in Spanish written by the band in Miami with some "Afro" nuances.
+They continued with their "Ladies Tour" throughout the year.
+In September 2018, they released the album's first single "Loca", a pop song in Spanish written by the band in Miami with some "Afro" nuances.
 The song has more than 10 million views on YouTube and has been stated to have "a positive theme and the freedom to decide and live according to what one believes".
 On 6 October 2018 they exclusively released the album's second single, "El amor es el amor", a song with a Cuban style made in Miami and composed by the three of them.
-Wanting to making one more album in their language, they announced that their fourth album would be titled Origen, with Alba stating, "It's like going back to our origin, rather to our language".
+Wanting to make one more album in their language, they announced that their fourth album would be titled Origen, with Alba stating, "It's like going back to our origin, rather to our language".
 Origen was released on 9 November 2018 and charted at No.2, ending Sweet California's streak of consecutive number-one albums at three.

 In 2019, they began their Origen Tour, ending it with more than 70 concerts, including their second concert at the emblematic Wizink Center, in November of the same year.

 On 6 December 2019, the band released a greatest hits album titled Hits Reloaded, Sweet California's latest adventure in which they review the past, present and future of the group.
 The album contains 23 songs, including 4 unreleased songs, the band's most popular hits and completely re-recorded versions with new productions of some of their most emblematic songs.

 2020–2022: Hits Reloaded Tour cancelled, Land of the Free Vol. 1 and hiatus

 The Hits Reloaded Tour was cancelled due to the COVID-19 pandemic.
 On 3 June 2021, they released "Whisper", a promotional single from their fifth album, Land of the Free Vol. 1.
 The album was released on 25 February 2022.

-In late 2022, the band were revealed to have gone on a temporary hiatus to dedicate themselves to their solo careers.
+In late 2022, the band were revealed to have gone on an indefinite hiatus to dedicate themselves to their solo careers.